sharon472/Akan-Name-Generator/README.md

 # Akan Name Generator
 Welcome to my Akan Name Generator
 ## Project Description
-This web app takes a user's date of birth and gender and returns their corresponding Akan name based on Ghanaian tradition.
+This web app takes a user's date of birth and gender and returns their corresponding Akan name based on Ghanaian culture.

 ## Author
 Sharon  Njoroge